rancheng/ranchenghistoryblogs/_posts/2015-09-13-forgetting-model.md

 > consider a network that learns to auto-associate a large numberof patterns.
 The way in which the network ‘knows’ whether ornot it has seen a particular pattern before is by comparing thepattern on input and on output – the result of its having passedthrough  the  network.
 If  there  is  very  little  difference,  it  con-cludes that it already ‘auto-associated’ that particular pattern.
 In another words, it had already seen it.
 On the other hand, a largeinput–output  difference  means  that  it  has  encountered  a  new pattern.
 But  now,  consider  what  happens  if  the  network  haslearned so many patterns that it has effectively learned the iden-tity function.
 Once the network can reliably produce on outputwhat it received on input for a large enough set of patterns, itwill  generalize  correctly  but  it  will  ‘remember’  virtually  any  pattern, whether or not it has actually ever seen it before.
 Thefundamental difficulty is that the network has then lost its abilityto  discriminate  previously  seen  input  from  new  input,  eventhough  it  is  generalizing  the  new  input  correctly.
 Thus,  the  ability  to  generalize  to  the  identity  function  will  necessarilymean that there will be a loss of discrimination.The  problem  of  catastrophic  remembering  remains  an  im-portant one, and one for which current auto-associative connec-tionist memory models have no immediate answer.

-Okay, now think about what will happen if all values of w are getting towards zeros, weights of connections are getting closed, that means that everything are forgetting, if \(w = 0\) that means everything is direct copy.
+Okay, now think about what will happen if all values of w are getting towards zeros, weights of connections are getting closed, that means that everything are forgetting, if $$w = 0$$ that means everything is direct copy.
 But now you want to learn the limited parameter from infinite number of samples in real life and most of those samples are actually ambiguious and repeated, what will you do?

 For what I can think about now is that through the course of learning, the learner (weights) are very flexible, but after a time of training, the learner will consolidate at least part of it's parameters to the converged local minimals, and perhaps eventually stayed at that local minimal.